Christopher Tsai: Personal life

 Tsai is a third-generation investor whose financial roots date back to World War II.
 In addition to Tsai being the son of Gerald Tsai, his grandmother, Ruth Tsai, was a pioneer for women in Shanghai.
 During World War II, Tsai's grandmother was the only woman to trade on the floor of the Shanghai Stock Exchange until Japanese troops occupied the Shanghai International Settlement on December 8, 1941, and trading was abruptly halted.
 Tsai is married to André Stockamp.

-Tsai is a philanthropist who has supported causes primarily related to the arts, including organizations such as the Asia Society, the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden and the Jewish Museum (Manhattan).
+Tsai is a philanthropist whose giving has focused primarily on the arts and cultural institutions.
+He has supported organizations including the Asia Society, the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden, the Jewish Museum (Manhattan) (where he has been identified as a founding member of the Contemporary Circle), the Museum of Modern Art, the Serpentine Gallery, and the World Monuments Fund.
+Through the Stockamp Tsai Collection, he has also lent works to major museums such as the Metropolitan Museum of Art, the Pérez Art Museum Miami, the Victoria and Albert Museum, and the National Gallery of Victoria.